Skip to main content

 • Reactions — Fx, Fy, Fz, Mx, My, Mz at supported nodes

-• Utilization — design check ratios with governing clause references (if a design code is selected)
+• Utilization — design check ratios with governing clause references (requires an active design code)

 Results are stored as flat lists and queried by node ID, member ID, load case, or as envelopes (max/min across all scenarios with traceability to the governing load case).